I know, I know. This is something you never expected to read on my blog. But hear me out.

 - Gym, or specifically the one I go to, isn’t as much of a competitive space I thought it would be.
-In fact, no one really even looks at each other.
+In fact, no one even looks at each other.
 Everyone is there to take care of themselves.

 - My body is ridiculously long and I had to adjust every single machine to accommodate it.

 - Normal people sweat from their armpits, maybe a bit of hairline sweat or a lekker SULA (sweaty upper lip alert).
 Me?
 I get bum sweat.
 You know, because my body is forever out to embarrass me.

 - I don’t want anyone to see me naked in the locker room, nor do I want to see anyone naked.

 - I was never ready.
 J-P pushed me so hard that first night that I had to go to the bathroom to lie down, because I started seeing spots and almost fainted. #TrueStory

 So did I go back?